BitBoxSwiss/bitbox-base/tools/bbbconfgen/README.md

 # bbbconfgen

 Application to generate text files from a template, replacing placeholders that specify Redis keys.
-It's written in Go as part of the [BitBox Base](https://github.com/digitalbitbox/bitbox-base) project by [Shift Cryptosecurity](https://shiftcrypto.ch) and used for automatically generating configuration files.
+It's written in Go as part of the [BitBoxBase](https://github.com/digitalbitbox/bitbox-base) project by [Shift Cryptosecurity](https://shiftcrypto.ch) and used for automatically generating configuration files.

 The program reads a text file specified using the `--template` argument, parses the contents and writes it into a target file that is either specified with the `--output` argument, or directly on the first line of the template.